NVIDIA/kvpress/README.md

 Finally we provide special presses:
 - `PerLayerCompressionPress`: Compress each layer with a different compression ratio (experimental).
 This press can be used with any other press that allows to set a compression_ratio.
 - `ComposedPress`: A press that composes multiple presses together by chaining their forward hooks.
 - `KeyRerotationPress`: Rerotate pruned keys to have continuous RoPE embeddings.
-This press can be used with any other press that allows to set a compression_ratio.
+This press can be used with any other press that inherits from ScorerPress.

 For a detailed list of existing KV cache compression methods, check [Awesome-KV-Cache-Compression](https://github.com/October2001/Awesome-KV-Cache-Compression) or [Awesome-LLM-Compression](https://github.com/HuangOwen/Awesome-LLM-Compression?tab=readme-ov-file#kv-cache-compression)